Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_geographic_geoloc.png

-A geolocation tool has been embedded in the view, exploiting the Google Maps web service.
+A geolocation tool has been embedded in the view, exploiting the `Nominatim <https://nominatim.openstreetmap.org/>`_ geocoding service.
 It can appropriatly place the nodes on the map.

 You can choose among two methods to place the elements, either by providing a valid address for each node, stored in a property you will select, or by using the already computed latitude and longitude values, each contained in their respective properties.

-The previous Europe map snapshots, for example, have been build in such a way, by giving to each node a city name.

 Once the service is being queried, you will have to specify the corresponding town/address for the ambiguous choices.
 You can choose to keep the result values obtained in latitude/longitude properties to ease a possible next use of your data.